 San Antonio, TX

 Known to be the oldest Spanish settlement in the state of Texas, once you arrive, you’ll love the history of the town.
 And I also have to add that there is a ton of great food options to enjoy as well!
+If you are interested about the rich history of this state, then you may consider reading History of Texas Books.

 Make certain to visit the San Fernando Cathedral, which is in the center of the town.
 You’re also going to want to visit The Alamo and the old missions.